Katharine P. Burnett

 Articles and chapters

 “Art History without the Art: The Curious Case of Sino-Vietnamese Teapots before 1700,” in preparation.

 “Dong Qichang,” co-author (section on Dong’s theory) with Celia Carrington Riely, Grove Art Online.
 Oxford Art Online.
 Oxford University Press.
 Web.
-Submitted.
+In press.

 “Wu Bin.”
 Grove Art Online.
 Oxford Art Online.
 Oxford University Press.
 Web.
 In press.

 “The Global Tea Initiative at UC Davis,” in Kunbing Xiao, Guest Editor, “China Connections: Chinese Tea and Asian Societies,” IIAS Newsletter (International Institute for Asian Studies), Center for Global Asian, ed., Leiden University, No. 80, Summer 2018, p.
 23.

 “A New Look at a New Look: Painting and Theory of Seventeenth-Century China,” in Stephen Little, ed., 17th Century Chinese Paintings from the Tsao Family Collection, Los Angeles County Museum of Art, 2016, pp. 130-167.

 “Decadence (or Not) in the Ming Dynasty: Introduction,” for Special Issue, “Decadence (or Not) in the Ming Dynasty,” Ming Studies, 71, (May 2015), pp. 3-4.

 “Decadence Disrupted: Arguing Against a Decadence Model in Late Ming Painting History,” for Special Issue, “Decadence (or Not) in the Ming Dynasty,” Ming Studies, 71, (May 2015), pp. 41-57.